osgirl/docker-spring-cloud-config-server/README.md

 You can also provide multiple search locations to search across different directories or buckets.
 Locations take precedence based on the order they were specified i.e `spring.config.location=s3://test-bucket1,s3://test-bucket2,s3://test-bucket3`.
 In this example `test-bucket1` would be searched first, followed by `test-bucket2` and then `test-bucket3`.

-### Git Backend

-To use SSH GIT urls you will need to mount known_hosts config and keys into /root/.ssh/.

 ## Usage

 To run the docker container: